 }

-If the attempt is accepted, the server might respond with 201 Created and return the saved attempt.
-The important point is that the client is not calling a verb-heavy URL such as /gradeAnswerNow.
-It is creating a new attempt resource and letting the method carry the action.
+If accepted, the server might respond 201 Created and return the saved attempt.
+Notice the client is not calling a verb-heavy URL like /gradeAnswerNow — it is creating a new attempt resource and letting the method carry the action.
+The pattern is clear: problems and attempts are resources, URLs identify them, methods express the action, and the response says what happened.

 When REST Is a Good Fit

-REST is a good fit when your system is naturally centered on resources and standard create-read-update-delete patterns.
-It is also a practical choice when predictability matters more than packing everything into a single flexible endpoint.
+REST fits when your system is naturally centered on resources and standard create-read-update-delete patterns.
+It is common when a frontend, mobile app, or another service needs structured access to data over HTTP — dashboards, e-commerce, learning platforms, internal tools, public developer platforms — and it shines when predictability matters more than packing everything into one flexible endpoint.

-It may be a weaker fit if the main task is not resource-oriented, if clients need very specialized query shapes, or if low-latency streaming is the real center of the design.
+It is a weaker fit if the main task is not resource-oriented, if clients need very specialized query shapes, or if low-latency streaming is the real center of the design.
 In those cases, another API style may be simpler.

 Need help with a problem?